 Crowns can be made from a variety of different materials.
 Some are metal-colored while some are designed to look like natural teeth.
 We’ll cover these in more detail later on.

 Before dental technology evolved to allow for the dental crown procedure, the only way to deal with a damaged or heavily decayed tooth was to remove it.
-Thanks to teeth crowns, dentists now have a way to save much of the tooth structure and avoid the discomfort of an extraction.
+Thanks to teeth crowns, dentists now have a way to save much of the tooth structure and avoid the discomfort of an extraction, and a lifetime of living with a removable prosthesis, like a denture or partial denture.

 Unlike a dental filling, which repairs just a portion of the tooth, a crown restores the whole tooth.
 Capped teeth should function and feel just like a natural tooth.